 Educational psychology courses study the cognitive, environmental, social, and emotional factors that shape a students’ ability to learn.
 By understanding these influences, one can create opportunities for children and adults to learn more effectively.

 Educational Psychology degrees are offered at the Master's and Ph.D. levels.
 Areas of research may include: Child, adolescent, and adult development; Cognitive and social development; Creativity; Individual differences in learning rates (gifted learners); Classroom and applications of learning theories; and The interacting effects of child, home, and school variables.

 Educational Psychology Careers

 The career trajectory of people with an Educational Psychology degree appears to be focused around a few careers.
-The most common career that users with Educational Psychology degrees have experience in is Teacher, followed by Career Counselor, School Psychologist, Education Administrator, Teacher Assistant, Professor, Coach, Psychologist, Counselor, and Entrepreneur.
+The most common career that users with Educational Psychology degrees have experience in is School Psychologist, followed by Career Counselor, Education Administrator, Psychologist, Naturopathic Physician, School Counselor, Special Education Teacher, Mental Health Counselor, Professor, and Counselor.

 |Career||% of graduates||% of population||Multiple|

 Educational Psychology graduates earn on average $25k, putting them in the bottom percentile of earners with a degree.

 |25th (bottom earners)||$24k|